CoreySpohn/spo.hn/content/about.md

 astronomy or an astronomer who knows a weird amount of controls.

-In undergrad at Virginia Tech I did research with Jonathan Boreyko on out-of-plane dry zones created by droplets and worked with flying snakes.
+In undergrad at Virginia Tech I did research with Jonathan Boreyko on out-of-plane dry zones created by droplets.
+Additionally, I was pooped on by a flying snake in the course of another research project.
+That is a true statement.